hemanta212/blogger-cli/docs/blog_management.md

 blogger setdefault <anotherblogname>
 ```
 Everything will safely handled.
 If for some reason you don't want to set any blog as default use [config command](#Editing-individually) to delete the default property.
+Similarly if blog 'A' is default you can specify -b option in command for operating on other blogs.

 # Removing a blog
 You will lose everything if you do so.